Observations on the Wrinkled Skin Caused by this Virus

 The following images are from patients with mid-dermal elastolysis (not from people with my virus).

-Images of the Wrinkles on Top of My Hand
+Wrinkles on Top of My Hand

 Here are a few more pictures of the fine, crêpe paper-like wrinkles that appeared on the top of my hand about 12 to 18 months after first catching this virus catching this virus in 2003.
 Click on the images to enlarge.